Racial discrimination: Africa

 The British colonial impact greatly affected the cultures of African society but the differences in the countries like Nigeria remain as close to tradition compared to countries like South Africa.
 American racism also plays a part that escalates racism in Nigeria but American racism ideas influencing African Cultures.
 The racism that was developed by the influence of colonization and American influenced there to create levels of power based on racism.
 Racism in African cultures is connected to the opportunities received in life, virus susceptibility, and tribal traditions.
 For example, in the north, an indirect policy of rule settled a new way of life between the colonizing government and the Fulani- Hausa ruling class.
 Because of this the North falls behind the South and West on education development which causes racial malignity.

 Uganda

 While Uganda was under Idi Amin's rule, there was a policy to replace Asians and white people with blacks.
-Idi Amin was also an anti Semitic person.
+Idi Amin had also expressed antisemitic views.

 Liberia

 The constitution of Liberia renders non-blacks ineligible for citizenship.
+After former Liberian president George Weah proposed to remove the clause that restricts citizenship to individuals of African descent, calling it "unnecessary, racist and inappropriate," he faced pushback from Liberians.
+Rufus Oulagbo, a Liberian businessman, expressed his concern with the possibility of the clause's removal by saying, "White people will definitely enslave black Liberians."